Thomas S. Cohen, Partner

 Tom leads clients through the entitlement, environmental review, political and public outreach process for the construction of commercial office, retail, industrial and residential projects in communities throughout California.
 He has assisted clients with federal, state and local regulations affecting development projects, including land use planning and subdivision laws, CEQA, and the Clean Water Act.

-Tom is experienced in securing project approvals and obtaining entitlements of all types, including residential development permits, planned development permits, conditional use permits, special use permits, variances and subdivision maps.
+As Tom is experienced in securing project approvals and obtaining entitlements of all types, including residential development permits, planned development permits, conditional use permits, special use permits, variances and subdivision maps he brings tremendous talent and value to all of his clients.
 He is also skilled in facilitating quasi-legislative approvals, including general plan amendments, specific plans, development agreements and zone changes, as well as post-entitlement permits such as grading, building and encroachment permits.

 He earned his bachelor’s degree from University of California, Los Angeles, and his Juris Doctor degree from University of La Verne.